tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 #### Irrigation System
 ![news_29065_1421578008](https://user-images.githubusercontent.com/25497706/70352014-32ef4c00-1838-11ea-976b-ff500f267968.jpg)

-Another important factor that mess up the hydrological analysis is the irrigation System.
+Another important factor that mess up the hydrological analysis in flat regions is the irrigation System.
 Bali in specific, is famous for its rice irrigation system.
 Called Subak, the Balinese water management system has not only been crucial to the Balinese agarian society, but is closely tied to Balinese tradition, religion, and Tri Hita Karana philosopny.
 The Water Temple of Pura Ulun Danu Batur (shown in Study area section), for example, is a part of the Balinese Subak System.
 Indeed, the Balinese Sabuk system was enlisted as a World Cultural heritage site in 2012.

 Despite water management system's importance to Balinese culture and society, we should be aware that this long cultural tradition and artifical ecosystem complicates the hydrology in the region.